ChebbiSami/ft_linear_regression/README.md

 # ft_linear_regression
-this is the introduction project of the 42 school to machine learning.<br />
+This is the 42 school introduction project to machine learning.<br />
 This project is about creating a program that predicts the price of a car by using a linear function train with a gradient descent algorithm.<br />
 ./subject/ft_linear_regression.pdf for more details.<br />
 ## Usage